IslandViewPTA/islandview-pta-site/content/news/2021-5-newsletter.md

 ## 5th Grade Graduation

-**We want to continue the tradition of making our graduating 5th graders feel celebrated before they head off to AMS, but we need help!**
+**We want to continue the tradition of making our graduating 5th grade eaglets feel celebrated before they head off to become AMS hawks, but we need help!**

 If you would be interested in leading the 5th Grade Graduation Committee and/or volunteering to help with the planning, please email [president@islandviewpta.org](mailto:president@islandviewpta.org) ASAP!
 We've got a budget and some ideas, but need YOU to make it all come together.
 Thank you!